seancraven/CDS_book/README.md

 - [x] Conclusion And Questions
 Formating:
 - [x] Hide Code Cells
 - [x] Standardise
+- [x] Inital Proof
 #### Chapter 2
 - Global Temperature rise, Predictive modelling.
-- [ ] Discuss limited scope of curve fitting.
+- [ ] Discuss the limited scope of curve fitting.
 Explore the error quantification.
-    - Page one and solution to previous question
+    - [x] Page one and solution to the previous question
+    - [] Discussion section on the results.
-- [ ] Figure out how to use the Berkly Earth Data that is formatted weirdly
+- [ ] Figure out how to use the Berkly Earth Data that is formatted weirdly.
+Formating:
+- [] Hide Code Cells
+- [] Standardise
+- [] Inital Proof
 #### Chapter 3
 - Radiation Modeling: Building Packages, Large Datasets
 - [ ] refactoring the code from last year.